 By Derek Webster

-Disruptive Technologist™ D. Bernard Webster, founder of Vanguarde Consulting Group, an entrepreneurial content provider for small business development and innovation, said scaling a company quickly requires properly capitalizing the company at the beginning to ensure long-term sustainability.
+Disruptive Technologist™ D. Bernard Webster is the founder of Vanguarde Consulting Group, an entrepreneurial content provider for small business development and innovation.
+He believes that scaling a company quickly requires properly capitalizing the company at the beginning to ensure long-term sustainability.
 A 2013 Entrepreneur/Venture-in-Residence at the New York Institute of Technology, Webster shared the story of his first business launch into the then “gold-rush” industry of out-of-home advertising.

-But that was near the end of 2007 where some of the first companies began to feel the financial pinch.
-Webster’s firm was no different, with their investment group running out of money from poor investments made elsewhere, leading to the eventually “bottom out” of the tentative deal they had negotiated with the network, and the eventual closure of that business.
+But that was near the end of 2007 when some of the first companies began to feel the financial pinch.
+Webster’s firm was no different, with their investment group running out of money from poor investments made elsewhere, leading to the eventually “bottom out” of the tentative deal they had negotiated with the network and the eventual closure of that business.

 Ultimately, Webster looks back on that experience with fondness as in his words “We Failed Forward.”
 We were in the right moment, with the right assumptions and data to shape our roadmap to success.
 What we didn’t have were the dollars to complete the work.